Application guidelines for TIA Postdoc call

 Funding will be awarded to the academic party, i.e. a university or a research institute.
 The funding is primarily intended to cover the salary costs of the postdoc researcher for the duration of the project.

 TIA funding also requires an industrial partner who is committed to the project and actively involved in defining the research questions, executing the project and supervising the postdoc.
-The industrial partner will contribute to the costs of the project in a form of an in-kind contribution by providing resources for the project.
+The industrial partner will support the project through an in-kind contribution by providing workspace at the company premises along with other necessary resources.

 The funding is applied by the project’s Principal Investigator (PI), who completes the application form.
 The application can also be completed by a delegate authorized by the PI.
 The Principal Investigator is a senior-level researcher employed by the academic partner organisation.
 The PI supervises the work of the post doc for the duration of the project.
 The PI shall be primarily in the employ of the academic organization for the duration of the project, not in the employ of the Industrial Partner, for example.